eXascaleInfolab/fastconsensus/README.md

 #### Example Usage

 ```
-$ python fast_consensus.py -f examples/karate_club.txt -a louvain -p 50 -t 0.2 -d 0.1
+$ python fast_consensus.py -f examples/karate_club.txt -o res_louv -a louvain -p 50 -t 0.2 -d 0.1
 ```

 The file `examples/karate_club.txt` is provided.

 ## Output
-A folder `out_partitions` is created with `n_p` different files.
+A folder `res_louv` is created with `--outp-parts` different files.
 Each file represents a partition; each line in the file lists all nodes belonging to a community.

-For example, a run with `n_p = 2` will create two files `1` and `2`.
+For example, a run with `--outp-parts = 2` will create two files `karate_club_d0.1_1.cnl` and `karate_club_d0.1_1.cnl`.
 Each file will be in the form:
 ```
 0 1 2 5 7 8 9
 3 4 6 10 11